-AP® Calculus AB is a course for student who has completed Pre- Calculus or Honors Pre-Calculus successfully.
+AP® Calculus AB is a course for students who have completed Pre- Calculus or Honors Pre-Calculus successfully.
 The student will acquire a firmer grasp of the fundamental concepts and skills of advanced high school mathematics while they apply definitions and theorems of calculus to theoretical and practical problems.